sjmulder/popen/README.md

 Installation
 ------------

-From source: tweak the Makefile, then: type `make`.
+From source: tweak the Makefile, then:

     $ make
     $ make install